Berkay-Disli/UIKitCustomViewTransitionsDemo/README.md

                       aspectFills targetRect: CGRect) -> Self { ... }
 ```

 Essentially, when the transition begins, we crop the destination view to match the image's frame in the grid using a mask, and position it atop the image in the grid.
 Then, as the transition progresses, the destination view appears to grow to take up the entire screen, via manipulation of the mask.
+It builds upon the work done in [this excellent article](https://medium.com/supercharges-mobile-product-guide/replicating-instagrams-shared-transition-on-ios-uikit-part-i-144a26c31353), which was vital in understanding how the transition worked in the first place.

 ### [untitled] transition demo

+This demo builds on the user interface of [untitled] by having the album covers transition from the grid view to the detail view with continuity.

-It is crucial that the `sharedView` that both view controllers implement as part of the `SharedTransitioning` protocol are **copies** instead of references, since it becomes **much easier** to reason about and manipulate them for our custom transitions.
+While working on this demo, I realized that it is crucial that the `sharedView` that both view controllers implement as part of the `SharedTransitioning` protocol are **copies** instead of references, since it becomes **much easier** to reason about and manipulate them for our custom transitions.
 Otherwise, we would have to involve convoluted logic to manage and restore states before, during and after the transition.
 With copies, we can easily create and destroy them on demand with little overhead.

 The only caveat is if the view is complex, this operation might take much longer.
 The alternative is to manipulate the source and destination views themselves using clever tricks like masks, as is the case with the Instagram transition demo.